AarsiVerma/YogaLax/README.md

 - jQuery is used for carousel and scroll animations (Owl Carousel, Waypoints)
 - Custom `css/layout.css` replaces Bootstrap grid and components

+ ## Future Improvements

+- User authentication
+- Online class booking system
+- Backend integration using PHP and MySQL
+- Personalized yoga plans
+- Progress tracking dashboard

+## License

+- This project is intended for educational and portfolio purposes.